A Framework for Fine-Grained Synchronization of Dependent GPU Kernels: Evaluation

 \subsection{Impact of Optimizations}

-We now discuss the performance improvements provided by the optimizations on the top of TileSync for ResNet and MLP.
-Table~\ref{tab:impact-opt:mlp} shows that both TileSync+W and TileSync+WR has lower execution times than TileSync for kernels with low thread blocks.
-While the reordering of tile loads and waiting provides larger improvement, avoiding wait kernel also reduces some execution time.
+We now discuss the performance improvements provided by the optimizations on top of TileSync for ResNet-38 and GPT-3's MLP.
+Table~\ref{tab:impact-opt:mlp} shows that applying all optimizations decreases execution times for kernels with low thread blocks.